ZeratuuLL/azureml-previews/previews/automl-dnn-nlp/README.md

 ### Start training with UI

-We are actively working on UI supports to enable everyone to create use AutoML DNN-NLP feature through simple UI operations!
+We are actively working on UI supports to enable everyone to create use AutoML NLP feature through simple UI operations!

 ### Distributed Training
 We are working on applying [horovod](https://github.com/horovod/horovod) to support stable, high-performance distributed learning for all three scenarios.